jeffgeorge/phpbb-docker/README.md

 deprecated their official phpBB container, which had become extremely outdated.
 This container ensures you can continue to run phpBB in Docker with current, supported versions and improved security.

-## Required Environment Variables

-This container requires the following environment variables to be set for proper operation:

-- `PHPBB_USERNAME`: Username for the administrative user (required for first installation)
-- `PHPBB_PASSWORD`: Password for the administrative user (required for first installation)

-These variables are mandatory for generating the database during first initialization.

-> **Note about password generation**: If `PHPBB_PASSWORD` is omitted, a secure random password will
-> be automatically generated and printed in the console logs during first startup.
-Be sure to check
-> the logs with `docker logs container_name` to retrieve this password, as it will only be shown
-> once and cannot be recovered later.

 ## Key Features